Jacksfilms: Early life

-Career
+Internet career

 Early career (2006–2010)

 Douglass launched his main YouTube channel jacksfilms on June 26, 2006.
-He uploaded "The WTF Blanket (Snuggie Parody)" on January 22, 2009, and it remains his most-viewed video as of February 2025, amassing over 25.9 million views.
+He uploaded "The WTF Blanket (Snuggie Parody)" on January 22, 2009, and it remains his most-viewed video as of May 2026, amassing over 25.9 million views.
 Many of Douglass's early videos consisted of sketch comedy, music videos, or parodies, often about infomercials, and Apple or Samsung phones.

 Douglass has subsequently grouped these videos as part of a series called PMS (parody, music, sketch).
 Although Your Grammar Sucks and Yesterday I Asked You later became the main focus of his channel, Douglass continues to upload PMS videos.